-People should not die from a urinary tract infection, but if sepsis begins to take over and develop into severe sepsis and cause septic shock, this is exactly what can happen.
+People should not die from a urinary tract infection, but if sepsis begins to take over and develop into severe sepsis and cause septic shock, this is precisely what can happen.

-Many of those who survive are left with life-changing effects, such as post-traumatic stress disorder, chronic pain and fatigue, organ dysfunction (not functioning properly) and / or amputations.
+Many of those who survive are left with life-changing effects, such as post-traumatic stress disorder, chronic pain, fatigue, organ dysfunction (not functioning correctly), and amputations.

-When treated at the right time, lower urinary tract infections rarely lead to complications.
-But if it is not treated at the time, urinary tract infection can have serious consequences.
+Lower urinary tract infections rarely lead to complications when treated correctly.
+However, if it is not treated at the time, a urinary tract infection can have serious consequences.

 Complications of a urinary tract infection can include:

-- Permanent kidney damage from an acute or chronic infection of the kidneys (pyelonephritis) due to an untreated urinary tract infection.
+- Permanent kidney damage from an acute or chronic disease of the kidneys (pyelonephritis) due to an untreated urinary tract infection.

-- Increased risk in pregnant women causing low birth weight of the baby or premature newborns.
+- Increased risk in pregnant women causing the low birth weight of the baby or premature newborns.

-- Narrowing of the urethra (stenosis) in men from recurrent urethritis, previously seen with gonococcal urethritis.
+- There is a narrowing of the urethra (stenosis) in men from recurrent urethritis, previously seen with gonococcal urethritis.

-- Sepsis, a life-threatening complication of an infection, especially if the infection works its way up your urinary tract to the kidneys.
+- Sepsis is a life-threatening complication of an infection, primarily if the disease works its way up to your urinary tract to the kidneys.

 What are the symptoms of urinary sepsis?

-Sepsis can start in different parts of the body, it can have many different symptoms.
-Rapid breathing and a change in mental state, such as alertness or confusion, may be the first signs that sepsis is beginning.
+Sepsis can start in different body parts; it can have various symptoms.
+Rapid breathing and a change in mental states, such as alertness or confusion, may be the first signs that sepsis is beginning.
 Other symptoms are: